lightbend/config/README.md

 Note: Play/Akka 2.0 have an earlier version that supports string concatenation, but not object/array concatenation. `+=` does not work in Play/Akka 2.0 either.
+Post-2.0 versions support these features.

 ## Miscellaneous Notes